Image: Photographee.eu / stock.adobe.com

 Ohio has a federally facilitated exchange, which means residents in Ohio use HealthCare.gov to enroll in exchange plans.
 But Ohio is one of seven states that participates in plan management and the qualified health plan (QHP) certification process.

-The ten insurers that offer coverage in Ohio’s exchange in 2021 will all continue to do so in 2022.
-And some are expanding their coverage areas, resulting in all but two counties having at least three participating insurers; 20 counties have six or more insurers offering plans for 2022 (in 2021, there were 10 counties that had just two participating insurers, and in 2020, there were 29).
+Some insurers expanded their coverage areas, resulting in all but two counties having at least three participating insurers; 20 counties have six or more insurers offering plans for 2022 (in 2021, there were 10 counties that had just two participating insurers, and in 2020, there were 29).

 According to SERFF, the following average rate changes were approved for Ohio’s insurers for 2022: